elcriz/poc-tlnds-storybook-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a POC and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Storybook.
+It shows how Storybook could work for TLN, when implemented in React.

+### Disclaimer

+The components provided are React components, based on the (Angular) code for the Learnspace "landing page" concept.
+They are by no means finished!

 ## Available Scripts

 In the project directory, you can run:

+### `yarn storybook`

+Runs the Storybook implementation in development mode.<br />
+Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

 ### `yarn start`